Civil Air Patrol: Cadet program awards and grade structure

 Accelerated promotions are available for CAP cadets who are also enrolled in Junior Reserve Officer Training Corps units.

 Cadets that transfer to the senior member side between the ages of 18 and 20 receive the grade of flight officer (if the highest cadet award earned was the Mitchell), technical flight officer (if the highest cadet award earned was the Earhart) or senior flight officer (if the highest cadet award earned was the Spaatz) after completion of Level 2, Part one of Senior Member training.
 If the cadet waits until their 21st birthday, at which point they are required to transfer to the senior member program, they are eligible for the grade of second lieutenant (if the highest cadet award was the Mitchell), first lieutenant (if the highest cadet award was the Earhart), or captain (if the highest cadet award was the Spaatz).
 After completion of Level 2, Part one of Senior Member training.

+The CAP also has several non-rank adjusting promotions.
+This can be seen at achievement 7, where a cadet will receive the rank of Cadet Chief Master Sergeant, though at achievement 8, the cadet will retain the rank of C/CMStg not receiving a new rank until the next milestone.
+This can also be seen in most cadet officer ranks including 1st and 2nd Lieutenant, Captain, Major and Lt.
+Colonel.